The Universal Juwel was Zeiss’ most expensive and versatile view camera between the world wars.

 The manual instead refers to the 275/7 and the 275/11, which appear to be updated model numbers for the models in the above advertisement.

-After the second world war, Zeiss discontinued all large format cameras, and so the Juwel was no longer.
-During its lifetime it was the favourite camera of many great photographers, including Ansel Adams and Dorothea Lange, due to its compact dimensions and enormous flexibility.
+The Juwel was known as the “Queen of German plate cameras” because of its unrivalled features.
+During its lifetime it was the favourite camera of many great photographers, including Ansel Adams and Dorothea Lange, due to its compact dimensions, relative light weight, and ultimate flexibility.